What is the Summer Solstice and why does summer start on June 21?

 Happy summer solstice to all!

-Fête de la Musique 2019Fête de la Musique 2019Fête de la Musique 2019Fête de la Musique 2019 Fête de la Musique, its origins and history
+Fête de la Musique 2019Fête de la Musique 2019Fête de la Musique 2019Fête de la Musique 2019 Did you know?
+What is the origin and history of the Fête de la Musique?

 Why is the Fête de la Musique celebrated on June 21?
 Who created the Fête de la Musique, where did it take place and when was the first edition?
 These are just some of the questions that deserve to be asked about the origins of the festival, and its history.
 [Read more]